National Junior Show Rules

 - Junior must be a National Junior Member.
 Junior membership is free.

 - A representative of the national association will check the registration papers for junior-exhibited animals the day before the show.
 This is in addition to the “check-in” done by Show Management.

 - To compete for production awards, the production records must be submitted to the national office at least two weeks prior to show date.

 - Each junior will receive a shirt to wear when showing in the Junior Show.

 - In junior shows, the junior member who owns the animal is to show her.
-If the owner cannot attend the show, another National Brown Swiss Association junior member of the same age or younger may show the animal.
-Also, in a class where a junior member owns more than one animal; another National Brown Swiss Association junior member of the same age or younger may show the second animal
+If the owner cannot attend the show, another National Brown Swiss Association junior member may show the animal.
+Also, in a class where a junior member owns more than one animal; another National Brown Swiss Association junior member may show the second animal

 - If for some reason the junior is having trouble showing the animal, another junior may assist but the junior owner must continue to accompany the animal.

 - At shows where open and junior owned animals are shown together, after the class is lined up, the juniors will be asked to take a step forward to be recognized.

 Ribbons & Champion Selection

 - 1st, 2nd, and 3rd place ribbons provided.